-The Principal Program Lead for Mental Health for NHS Dorset Clinical Commissioning Group presented a report, a copy of which has been circulated and appears as Appendix 'C' of these minutes in the Minute Book.
+The Principle Program Lead for Mental Health for NHS Dorset Clinical Commissioning Group presented a report, a copy of which has been circulated and appears as Appendix 'C' of these minutes in the Minute Book.

-The Dorset Clinical Commissioning Group and Dorset Healthcare Trust carried out a review of Mental Health (MH) Rehabilitation Services.
-These services provided for people who had severe enduring mental illness and a range of other complex issues.
+The Dorset Clinical Commissioning Group and Dorset Healthcare carried out a review of Mental Health (MH) Rehabilitation Services.
+MH Rehabilitation Services provided a service to people who had severe enduring mental illness and a range of other complex issues.